Only this pageAll pages

 In order to use Umbraco as a CMS and build your website with it, you should not build it yourself.
 If you're reading this then you're trying to contribute to Umbraco or you're debugging a complex issue.

-• Are you about to ?
+• Are you about to create a pull request for Umbraco?

 • Are you trying to get to the bottom of a problem in your existing Umbraco installation?

-If the answer is yes, please read on.
+If the answer is yes, read on.
 Otherwise, make sure to head on over and start using Umbraco CMS as intended.

 Getting Started